Search

 Isabel Martínez - Cosentino at the round table "When design and industry commit".

 4. Cosentino has always been known for being one step ahead with products such as Silestone or Dekton.
-How do you manage internally this culture of innovation that distinguishes you in the sector?
+How do you manage internally this culture of innovation that sets you apart in the sector?

-Here I would like to highlight another variable that is fundamental, in three aspects or areas.
-And that is people.
-Firstly, at an internal level.
-We have teams and people who lead the creation, design and quality, which is also fundamental, of both our products and our operations.
-In a second circle, there are our customers, collaborators and professionals in the value chain, with whom we constantly interact, listen and develop solutions and projects.
-And, of course, at a third level, there is the end user.
-That design and that project, whether it is a home, a hotel or offices, must aim to improve their experience and quality of life.
+I would like to highlight another key variable here, in three areas or spheres.
+People.
+Firstly, internally.
+We have teams and individuals who lead the creation, design and quality, which is also essential, not only of our products, but also of our operations.
+Second, we have our customers, partners and professionals in the value chain, with whom we are in constant contact, listening to them and developing solutions and projects.
+And, of course, thirdly, there is the end user.
+That design and that project, whether it is a home, a hotel or an office, must seek to improve their experience and quality of life.

-Being a design-driven company, therefore, means putting people at the centre and turning every idea and every solution into an inspiring experience.
-In our case, we seek to create surfaces that connect, excite and provide real value.
+Being a design-driven company, therefore, means prioritising people and turning every idea and every solution into an inspiring experience.
+In our case, we seek to create spaces that connect, excite and provide real value.

 Villa Panama in Barcelona

 5. Sustainability is a cross-cutting challenge for the industry.
-What recent advances would you highlight in this area and where is Cosentino heading in its commitment to the environment?
+What recent advances would you highlight in this area, and how is Cosentino moving forward in its commitment to the environment?

 Sustainability is one of those levers that, as I mentioned at the beginning, is strategic for us.
 In our sector, we are also a benchmark in sustainable management, decarbonisation and circular economy from the industrial sphere.
-And this is something that can be seen, firstly, in our Industrial Park in Almeria: from our energy model based on self-consumption and renewables to our responsible water management.
+And this is evident, firstly, in our Industrial Park in Almeria: from our energy model based on self-consumption and renewables to our responsible water management.
 Furthermore, since 2018 we have had our own Waste Management plant, which has allowed us to recover our waste and increasingly introduce it as a recycled raw material.

 It is important to emphasise that this commitment to sustainability also reaches homes and public spaces through our products.
 This is the case of Hybriq+®, which since 2020 has meant the total renovation of our Silestone® brand.
 Dekton®, which incorporates between 15% and 85% of recycled raw materials from the product's own manufacturing process, has been declared a Carbon Neutral product for its entire life cycle.
 Likewise, in the new Éclos product, which does not contain crystalline silica in its formulation, some colours also incorporate almost 90% recycled material.